Kitchener Memorial Auditorium Complex: Renovations

 In 2008, Kitchener Rangers president Steve Bienkowski stated that the Rangers had begun the process of researching the possibility of building a new arena with larger capacity.
 The Rangers had sold out almost every game for the previous 3 years, and the waiting list for season tickets had been well over the cap of 4,750.
 Mr. Bienkowski stated the Rangers would like a building with at least 10,000 seats.

 Bienkowski presented the City of Kitchener council a report on expanding the Aud.
 The expansion would have included another level of seating as well as an expanded concourse.
 The expansion proposed to add 3,500 seats to the facility to make total seating capacity around 10,500.
 The estimated cost was $44 million.
 This expansion option was the favoured route for the team, as it was estimated that a new arena with a larger seating capacity (about 10,000) would cost $150 million.
 City council made it clear they would not finance such a large project unless private companies were adding money to it but had been very favourable at the idea of expanding the city-owned building.
 The plan includes raising the roof on the building, a process which had been done before with the Buffalo Memorial Auditorium in the early 1970s.

 Bienkowski and the city came to an agreement involving the Aud being expanded by 1,000 seats with a concourse on the third level.
 The expected cost for this expansion was roughly $9 million, with the Kitchener Rangers Hockey Club paying for it, via a loan from the City of Kitchener.
 Work began in February 2012 and was completed by the end of that year.
 Upon completion the seating capacity is 7,234, including about 920 new seats in the regular seating area and 80 new seats in new suites, with a standing room capacity of 7,777.

-As of January 2020, talks are underway by the City of Kitchener to move the Kitchener Memorial Auditorium to a new location as the building nears a time where more renovations are required to the facility.
+As of January 2020, talks are underway by the City of Kitchener to move the Kitchener Memorial Auditorium to a new location as the building nears a time when more renovations are required to the facility.